 of times do not judge but his letters are full of judgements.

-Towards the end of Chapter 4, James says that we should not judge but then rips into people in chapter 5!
+of Chapter 4, James says that we should not judge but then rips into people in

 The founder of